Clastify logo

 The refractive index of a transparent medium compares the speed of light in a vacuum with the speed of light in that medium.
 It has no unit:

-where n is refractive index (no unit) and c is the speed of light in a vacuum (m s⁻¹).
-In IB questions, a larger refractive index tells you that light travels more slowly in that medium.
+In IB questions, a larger refractive index means light travels more slowly in that medium.

-Snell's law for waves travelling from medium 1 into medium 2 is
+For waves going from medium 1 into medium 2, Snell's law is

 Image

-When light enters glass from air, n increases and speed decreases, so the ray bends towards the normal.
-When light leaves glass and enters air, n decreases and speed increases, so the ray bends away from the normal.
+When light enters glass from air, nn increases and the speed falls, so the ray bends towards the normal.
+When light leaves glass and enters air, nn decreases and the speed rises, so the ray bends away from the normal.
 The frequency still does not change; the wavelength changes with speed.

 A semicircular block gives a tidy laboratory method for measuring refractive index.
-Send a narrow ray through the centre of the flat face, then mark the incident and refracted paths.
-After that, construct the normal and measure the angles with a protractor.
-Repeating the method for several angles lets you average values of (\sin i/\sin r), or plot (\sin i) against (\sin r) and use the gradient.
-Quote an uncertainty from the angle-reading precision and the scatter in repeated values.
+Send a narrow ray through the centre of the flat face, mark the incident and refracted paths, construct the normal, and measure the angles with a protractor.
+By repeating this for several angles, you can either average values of sini/sinr\sin i/\sin r or plot sini\sin i against sinr\sin r and use the gradient.
+Quote an uncertainty from the precision of the angle readings and the scatter in the repeated values.

 Critical angle and total internal reflection